gamesys-training/simon-training-repo/README.md

 # simon-training-repo
 testing training

-hello is it tea you're looking more
+hello is it tea you're looking for?

+Love Lionel